vipulnaik/working-drafts/laptop-and-phone-theft-and-return-to-normalcy.md

 * Since most of my active work is synced with GitHub, or otherwise in the cloud, I lost very little data

-### Purchase of new laptop
+### Purchase of new laptop (12:15 PM to 12:35 PM)

-I exited the BART at Powell Street and went to the Apple Store at Union Square (about a 7-minute walk from the station).
-There, I purchased a new $1199 ($1305 after taxes) Macbook Air 13'' space gray laptop.
-The purchase was executed at 12:33 PM.
-I then went back to the Powell Street BART and took the train to work (at San Bruno).
-I got in at work a little bit after 1 PM.
+I exited the BART at Powell Street around 12:15 PM, then went to the Apple Store at Union Square (about a 7-minute walk from the station).
+After looking at the laptops on display and discussing with the store salesperson, I purchased a new $1199 ($1305 after taxes) Macbook Air 13'' space gray laptop.
+The purchase was executed at 12:33 PM according to the receipt.

+### Heading in to work (12:35 PM to 1:20 PM)

+After purchasing my laptop, I then went back to the Powell Street BART and took the train to work (at San Bruno).
+I got in at work at around 1:20 PM.

-### Installation of new laptop and initial account recovery
+### Installation of new laptop and initial account recovery (Friday, May 10, 2019, 1:20 PM to 5:30 PM)

 After getting in at San Bruno, I installed my new laptop, then set up various authentication keys.
 All the setup and account recovery steps that were immediately needed were completed by around 5:30 PM.
 In addition to work-related recovery, I also initiated recovery procedures for personal accounts (Facebook and Gmail).

+### Documentation of recovery steps (Friday, May 10, 2019, 5:30 PM onward)

 Then, I started documenting the recovery steps for future reference by others.
 I would continue this documentation work over the next few